PDIS/transcript/2022-01-13-Interview-with-Rob-Wiblin.md

 ### Audrey Tang:

 Well, the thing is that the civic tech people don’t really need a government-sponsored platform.
 They actually have GitLab, GitHub, and so on.
-So it’s not like we have to build a domestic GitHub in order for me to send a full request — GitHub is already there.
+So it’s not like we have to build a domestic GitHub in order for me to send a pull request — GitHub is already there.
 The same goes for other GitHub-like spaces.

 ### Audrey Tang: